Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

-\begin{rem} We refer to \cite{kullback-leibler}, \cite{MACKAY} for the general properties of \emph{Kullback-Leibler divergence} (aka relative information entropy) $D_{KL}(\rho\| \nu_0)$.
-We will not use this term beyond the above definition except when we want to emphasize `being not Shannon's original information entropy' and that \emph{$\CS$ is preserved under the action by $\nu_0$-measure preserving diffeomorphisms.} This invariance will be of fundamental importance in our derivation of nonequilibrium thermodynamics as a symplecto-contact reduction of statistical mechanics later. \end{rem}
+\begin{rem} We refer to \cite{kullback-leibler}, \cite{MACKAY} for the general properties of \emph{Kullback-Leibler divergence} $D_{KL}(\rho\| \nu_0)$.
+We will not use this term beyond the above definition except when we want to emphasize `being not Shannon's original information entropy but a relative information entropy'.
+We will show that this relative information entropy \emph{$\CS$ is preserved under the action by $\nu_0$-measure preserving diffeomorphisms.} This invariance will be of fundamental importance in our derivation later of nonequilibrium thermodynamics as a symplecto-contact reduction of statistical mechanics. \end{rem}